 Diagnosing equine ulcers with a scoping alternative

-When it comes to diagnosing gastric ulcers, there's a scoping alternative that's becoming more and more popular.
+When it comes to diagnosing equine gastric ulcers, there's a scoping alternative that's becoming more and more popular.
 It involves a trial treatment of omeprazole.

 Trialling omeprazole as a scoping alternative